 Dog urine burns a lawn when the soil is unable to metabolize the nitrogen and salts in the pee.
-Learn how to increase biological activity in your soil.
+Learn how to increase biological activity in your soil that works to prevent dog urine spots in your lawn.

 Dog urine can be a lawn’s worst nightmare.
 This is not a surprise to many dog owners who have seen their once-beautiful yards deteriorate and become marked by the tell-tale signs of urine burn.
 Have you ever wondered why dog urine is so toxic to your yard?